bloominstituteoftechnology/Sorting/notes.md

 To be concise: Our inputs is size `n`, and for each of these inputs, the function runs.
 The number of operations we need to do dependent on the number of inputs; therefore, the performance curve will be a linear shape.

+Even if the function has multiple lines of codes run, the rule is, you always drop the constant coefficient.
+It just matters *how many* times the code is run rather than the complexity of the code. (e.g. even though the function has 5 lines of code it wouldn't be `0(5n)` but still would be `0(n)` because we care about the shape of the curve and not necessarily the complexity of it.)

     # returns the number of all animals
     def countAnimals():
         num_animals = 0